“But What If I’m Homesick?”

 Homesick & Happy with Michael Thompson, Ph.D.
 (Episode 173, Sunshine Parenting Podcast)

-10 Messages for a Homesick Camper
+10 Messages for How to Respond to a Homesick Camper

 For many kids, camp is their first step toward independence.
 Leaving the familiarity of home for the first time, most kids experience some degree of discomfort or unease as they adjust to new people, activities, challenges, and experiences.
 These feelings of discomfort are completely normal, and it is important to discuss the normalcy of homesickness and feeling uncomfortable in new environments before your child leaves for camp.
 In Homesick and Happy, Michael Thompson says, “Homesickness is not a psychiatric illness.
 It is not a disorder.
 It is the natural, inevitable consequence of leaving home.
 Every child is going to feel it, more or less, sooner or later.
 Every adult has had to face it and overcome it at some point in life … If you cannot master it, you cannot leave home.”